ScreenPyHQ/screenpy/docs/example/resolutions.rst

 This is the final step
 of the guided example.
-If you want to revisit any section, you can visit the :ref:`example toc` page.
+If you want to revisit any section, you can visit the :ref:`guided example` page.